9 ways to improve your electrical cord safety

 Extension cords are another significant source of electrical fire.
 Long-term use can cause the insulation in the cord to deteriorate, creating a risk of shock or fire.

 If you find yourself relying on extension cords regularly for extended periods of time, you need more electrical outlets.
 Consult an electrician and have additional outlets installed.

 - Buy a longer extension cord rather than connecting multiple cords together.

-- If you have small children, install tamper-resistant outlets.
+- If small children are present in your business, install tamper-resistant outlets.